danuecumaster/ECUMaster-Black-ESP32-Bluetooth-Display/README.md

 2. Install dependencies (LVGL, eSPI, BluetoothSerial, etc.)
 3. Edit LVGL and eSPI config if needed.
 4. Edit the code - Use your MAC address or use Bluetooth name and Pin.
+5. Copy the mono-space font (ui_font_JBM_18.c) to your project directory
-5. Upload to ESP32
+6. Upload to ESP32
-6. Optional - Connect an active 3.0-3.3V buzzer to GPIO Pin 22 (for warnings/CEL)
+7. Optional - Connect an active 3.0-3.3V buzzer to GPIO Pin 22 (for warnings/CEL)
-7. Pair with ECUMaster Black BT adapter
+8. Pair with ECUMaster Black BT adapter
-8. Enjoy real-time data on-screen!
+9. Enjoy real-time data on-screen!

 ---